 “At the same time,” the Journal continued, “the owners of that redoubtable fighting ship, the steamer Goll, which last year established an excursion route above the dam and incidentally broke up a large quantity of ice which was usually stored by the Wisconsin Lakes Ice company, are expressing some concern at the possibility of the water remaining too low all winter for the excursion business.
 In the meantime many people who were entertained by the quarrel between the owners of the Goll and the Wisconsin Lakes company last winter are interestedly awaiting developments.”

-Wisconsin Lakes’ last natural ice harvest was in 1923.
+Wisconsin Lakes’s last natural ice harvest was in 1923.
 As the river became more polluted, the company switched to manufacturing machine-made ice.
 As late as 1940, the company was still operating 212 ice routes in the Milwaukee area.
-In time, the company added coal and fuel oil deliveries and operated 24 gas stations under the “Hometown” name.
-It was headquartered at 1518 E. North Ave., just two blocks from the battlefield of 1901.
+In time, the company added coal and fuel oil deliveries and operated twenty-four gas stations under the Hometown name.
+It was headquartered at 1518 East North Avenue, just two blocks from the battlefield of 1901.

 In its September 19, 2005 issue, the Milwaukee Business Journal reported on the sale of Hometown’s 150-year-old ice business to a Canadian firm, Arctic Glacier, and the closing of its last remaining Milwaukee ice plant.